 The propane tanks are stored in the fiberglass propane tank housing located at the front of your travel trailer.
-Your Oliver comes standard with two 20 pound propane tanks or you may have upgraded to two 30 pound propane tanks.
+Your Oliver comes standard with two 20 pound propane tanks.

 The propane system helps operate several components on your travel trailer.
-The water heater, furnace, stove, and optional propane quick connects all work using propane as fuel.
+The water heater, furnace, stove, and exterior propane quick connects all work using propane as fuel.
 Read all manufacturer appliance literature, including the information on the LP bottles and regulator, provided in the unit packet, and follow any instructions.
 Refer to manufacturers' manual.